-3.6 Relationship between FR and new particle yield
+330 3.6 Relationship between NPF rate and new particle yield

 Sulfuric acid vapor has been identified as a key component for nucleation in urban atmospheres (Weber et al., 1996; Kulmala, 2003; Berndt et al., 2005; Fiedler et al., 2005).
 Supposed that sulfuric acid vapor are completely nucleated, followed by the nucleated particles growing to the detectable size, the yields of newly formed particles are determined mainly by the supply of sulfuric acid vapor and are less affected by the formation rate.
-However, it will take a long time to completely convert sulfuric acid vapor to new particles in a slow formation rate.
-In the atmosphere, sulfuric acid vapor, newly formed clusters and particles can be largely scavenged by preexisting particles.
+However, it will take a long time to

+- 335 completely convert sulfuric acid vapor to new particles in a slow formation rate.
+In the atmosphere, sulfuric acid, newly formed clusters and particles can be largely scavenged by preexisting particles.
 The increased formation rate favors coagulation growth of <8 nm new particles, shortening the time of new particles growing to be over 8 nm (detectable in this study) and therefore increase the conversion efficiency of sulfuric acid vapor to >8 nm particles.
-How the increased formation rates affect the production of > 8 nm particles were examined as below:

-1) The FR was increased by ~3 times at the street site relative to the rooftop site on 22 December 2011.
-This resulted in additional increase in nucleation mode PNC by 4.9×10^3 particle cm-3, equal to 50% of the NMINP at the rooftop site; 2) The

-FRs at the street site were increased by \sim 4-5 times relative to the rooftop site on 21 and 23 December 2011.
-This led to additional increase of new particles by 1.1×10^3 particle cm-3 (equal to 24% of the NMINP at the rooftop site) and 2.1×10^3 particle cm-3 (equal to 46% of the NMINP at the rooftop site), respectively.
-The largely increased FRs apparently yielded a small influence on the NMINP.
+How the increased formation rate affect the production of > 8 nm particles were examined as below: - 340 1) The NPF rate was increased by ~3 times at the street site relative to the rooftop site on 22 December 2011.
+This resulted in additional increase of nucleation mode PNC by $4.9 \times 10^3$ particle cm-3, equal to 50% of the NMIoNP at the rooftop site; 2) The NPF rates at the street site were increased by ~4-5 times relative to the rooftop site on 21 and 23 December 2011.
+This led to additional increase of new particles by $1.1 \times 10^3$ particle cm-3 (equal to 24% of the NMIoNP at the rooftop site) and $2.1 \times 10^3$ particle cm-3 (equal to 46% of the NMIoNP at the rooftop site), respectively.
+The largely increased NPF rates apparently vielded a small influence on the NMIoNP.
+345